-In addition, we made successful progress in many areas of our sustainability activities.
-These include, for example, the expansion of our range of sustainable products, the launch of several Group-wide sustainability projects, and the further development of our key performance indicators.
+Considerable progress was made with regard to the integration of sustainability into our core business and related processes.
+Examples include the expansion of our range of sustainable products, the launch of several Group-wide sustainability projects, and the further development of our key performance indicators.
 We provide more detailed information on this topic in our Sustainability Report and in our Declaration of Conformity with the German Sustainability Code.

 Financial and non-financial performance indicators

 Melitta Group’s corporate management system is geared toward long-term, value-oriented, and profitable growth.
 To this end, we have defined specific controlling processes.
-Our key performance indicators are sales revenue, EBIT, and return on net capital employed (EBIT as a ratio of average net capital employed).
+Our key performance indicators are sales revenue, EBIT, return on net capital employed (EBIT as a ratio of average net capital employed), and free cash flow.

-The implementation of the Melitta Group’s growth strategy requires an increase in human resources in various areas of the Group.
-Consequently, an annual average of 5,904 people were employed by Melitta in the reporting period.
-This corresponds to a year-on-year increase of 1.0% and demonstrates the necessary investment in our internal structures and expertise for the Group’s continued growth.
+The successful implementation of the Melitta Group’s growth strategy also requires an increase in human resources in a wide variety of areas.
+In 2022, the Melitta Group employed an annual average of 5,957 people.
+This corresponds to a year-on-year increase of 1% and demonstrates the necessary investment in our internal structures and expertise for the Group’s continued growth.